Materials-Data-Science-and-Informatics/MDMC-NEP-top-level-ontology/CQs/v_2_0/CQs.md

 	}
 }
 ```
-9. Which data have been used and produced in a data analysis/processing/intreptation?
+9. Which data were used and produced in the data analysis/processing/interpretation?
 9a.
 Data analysis
 ```
 PREFIX core: <https://purls.helmholtz-metadaten.de/prima/core#>